 - Incorrect direction of rotation.
 Make sure the fan rotates in same direction as the arrows on the motor or belt drive assembly - Poor fan inlet conditions.
-There should be a straight clear duct at the inlet or outlet - · Improper wheel alignment - Fan installed backwards.
-Verify airflow diagram on page 5.
+There should be a straight clear duct at the inlet or outlet - · Improper wheel alignment - · Fan backwards.
+Refer to airflow diagram on page 5